Foster one of our kittens or a long term older cats….

-One By One has a limited amount of shelter space for our needy felines.
-It is with the help of foster homes that we can provide temporary care for more cats until they are adopted.
+One By One has limited space, only with the help of foster homes are we able to provide temporary care for our needy feline friends.

 Providing a temporary home until a permanent home is found.
 We only have enough room in our shelter for about 50 cats.
 Fostering enables us to help more cats and kittens by placing them in a loving, temporary home until they are adopted.

 All cats are eligible for fostering, but some have priority over others.
 All kittens are placed in foster homes before they are adopted.
 This provides them with lots of love and attention to help them grow into loving, secure cats.
 Also, for whatever reason, some cats do not accept life in the shelter.
 The senior cats in their golden years will do better in a quiet foster home.